 Working with Rocket Mortgage

+Rocket Mortgage offers rich online and mobile functionality.
+It provides a secure environment where you can communicate with loan officers, upload documents, monitor your loan information, and access your closing documents all online.
 In fact, if you really don’t want to talk to another person, you can opt to communicate via its Talk to Us page.
-But you always have the option to talk to a real live loan expert over the phone.
+But you always have the option to talk to a real-live home loan expert over the phone.

 Rocket Mortgage customer service reviews